janl/mustache.js/README.md

 Conditional sections begin with `{{#condition}}` and end with `{{/condition}}`.
-When `condition` evaluates to true, the section is rendered, otherwise the hole block will output nothing at all. `condition` may be a function returning true/false or a simple boolean.
+When `condition` evaluates to true, the section is rendered, otherwise the whole block will output nothing at all. `condition` may be a function returning true/false or a simple boolean.

     var view = {condition: function() {